About This Course

 - And dedicated corpus-linguistics software and resources.

-Our staff also have expertise in and provide support for:
+Our staff also have expertise in and provide support for the following:

 - Statistical software such as: SPSS, R-Statistics and Excel.